kunjsharma/adapt-simple-table/README.md

 **SimpleTable**'s simple purpose is to present text along with table.
 The text inside table may include HTML.

+### Installation
+First, be sure to install the [Adapt Command Line Interface](https://github.com/cajones/adapt-cli), then from the command line run:-

+    adapt install simple-table

 ### Attributes

 [**core model attributes**](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes): These are inherited by every Adapt component.
 [Read more](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).